 Space heating accounts for about 64 per cent of the energy used in the average Canadian home.
 If your home is electrically heated, you can reduce your heating costs by up to 50 per cent by installing an electric ground-source heat pump.

 Ground-source heat pumps use the earth, groundwater or both to heat your home in the winter, cool it in the summer, and supply hot water.
 Ground-source heat pumps are more effective at heating homes during Canadian winters and provide greater energy savings than air-source heat pumps because in the winter, underground temperatures are higher than air temperatures.

 Ground source heating produces less CO2 than other forms of space heating systems.

 - Find a qualified, licensed contractor who can access your home and your needs.

 - There are two important energy efficiency ratings: the Heating Seasonal Performance Factor (HSPF) indicates its efficiency in the winter, and the Energy Efficiency Ratio (EER) indicates efficiency in the summer.
 In both cases, the higher the number, the higher the efficiency.

 Things to Consider

-- Ground source heat pumps will generally heat your unit at a slightly lower temperature than a traditional gas or electric unit
+- Ground source heat pumps generally heat your unit at a slightly lower temperature than a traditional gas or electric unit.

 - Service your pump at the end of the summer, before the next heating season.